nikoshur/TFM/Modelo_TFM/README.md

 # Simulation of the house developers activity on the Henares Corridor
 ## Summary

+This is an Agent Based Model developed in NetLogo platform that aims to simulate the house developers activity in the Corridor of Henares.
+The model requieres as inputs numerous information about the studied zone.
+This information is classified in: land constrictions (related to urban plans zonning), land characterization, land price and land classification.
 ## Installation

 Based on the aplication NetLogo version 6.2.0